jarrettmeyer/jarrettmeyer.github.io/_posts/2012-08-08-refactoring-for-intent.md

 ---
 layout: post
 title: "Refactoring for Intent"
 date: 2012-08-08
+description: Getting your idea across with better variable names
+thumbnail:
 ---

 Here's an interesting refactor that I did yesterday.
 It got a couple of "Ooohs" and "Aaahs" at work, so I thought it would be worth sharing.

 ### The Setup

 We have a method with two different entry points.
 Depending on which values are set, there are two different ways to get the same answer.

 ```csharp
 public string FirstValue { get; set; }